resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 free.
 If we can lessen the amount of work that NeCTAR’s staff do we can get more of the cloud to use.
 It seems fair to me.

+If you do decide that you need help, next NeCTAR lay out an email template showing the format they would like any support request to follow.

+The first piece of information they request is the email shown in the dashboard settings drop down.
+This is important: it lets them know who you are on the cloud - remember, the email you are sending from might not be the same as the one the NeCTAR cloud knows you as.

+Then they ask you to provide the information describing your problem.

+The missing piece is of the puzzle is the address you are going to send that email support request to.

-Can everyone click on the cunningly disguised link labelled "submit your support email here".
+So can everyone click on the cunningly disguised link labelled "submit your support email here".

 Please don’t click send!